Frankcs96/hello-world-java/README.md

-# hello world with java
+# Hello world with java
  This is a simple **"Hello world"** done with **java**.